2024 UK general election results in graphics | KRDO

 2024 UK general election results in graphics

-London (CNN) — The tectonic plates of British politics appear to have shifted seismically after Britons resoundingly voted to put an end to 14 years of Conservative rule and deliver a landslide victory for the Labour Party, a major exit poll showed.
+London (CNN) — The tectonic plates of British politics have shifted after Britons resoundingly voted to put an end to 14 years of Conservative rule, and deliver a landslide victory for the Labour Party.

-But the party has rebuilt since itself under the leadership of Keir Starmer, who is now on track to become the next prime minister of the United Kingdom.
+But the party has since rebuilt itself under the leadership of Keir Starmer, who will now become the next prime minister of the United Kingdom.

-It could be a disastrous night for the Conservatives, with the exit poll predicting the lowest-ever total number of seats in the party’s history.

-Under Britain’s first-past-the-post voting system, people in 650 constituencies across the nations of England, Scotland, Wales and Northern Ireland have voted to select their Member of Parliament (MP) to represent the area.
-Votes will be counted late into the Thursday night and into Friday morning.
+Under Britain’s first-past-the-post voting system, people in 650 constituencies across the nations of England, Scotland, Wales and Northern Ireland have voted to select their member of parliament (MP) to represent the area, producing a flurry of results in the early hours of Friday morning before almost all the results were tallied later that day.
+The final result of the election will not be announced until Saturday morning, however, due to a recount in the Inverness, Skye and West Ross-shire constituency.

-A party needs 326 seats to form a government, which Labour is projected to clear by 170 seats, giving it a commanding majority in the next parliament.
+A party needs 326 seats to officially win, a milestone that Labour cleared at around 5 a.m. local time on Friday, and the new government will have a commanding majority of more than 170 in the next parliament.

 Because of its electoral system, Britain can see large discrepancies between the share of seats won by a party and its share of the popular vote.

-If support for one party – or antipathy towards another – is spread fairly evenly across the country, it does not need to win a large share of the popular vote to win a huge majority of seats in parliament.
+If support for one party – or antipathy toward another – is spread fairly evenly across the country, it does not need to win a large share of the popular vote to win a huge majority of seats in parliament.
+Labour secured its landslide victory even as it won just about a third of the popular vote.

-The exit poll suggests one of the largest swings in British political history, with Labour expected to win 410 seats and the Conservatives on 131.
+The results represent one of the largest swings in British political history, and a stunning defeat for the Conservative Party after 14 years in government, bringing a brutal end to Rishi Sunak’s premiership as his party lost around two-thirds of the 372 seats it was defending.

-Britain’s traditional third party, the Liberal Democrats, also enjoyed a huge bump, going from just 11 seats won at the 2019 general election to a projected 61.
+Britain’s traditional third party, the Liberal Democrats, also enjoyed a huge bump, going from just 11 seats won at the 2019 general election to more than 70 – its best result ever.

-Reform UK, a right-wing populist party, was projected to win 13 seats, also a lot more than many polls had suggested.
+Nigel Farage’s right-wing, populist Reform UK party won its first four seats and came second in many more, splitting the right-wing vote and contributing to the Conservatives’ losses.

-Meanwhile, in Scotland, the Scottish National Party were predicted to lose multiple MPs, with its number of seats dipping to 10 from 48 in 2019.
+Meanwhile, in Scotland, the Scottish National Party (SNP) suffered a dismal night, with its number of seats slumping to just nine from 48 in 2019, as of Friday morning.

+Elsewhere across the UK, Sinn Féin became the largest Northern Irish party in parliament, winning seven of the 18 seats there.
+Its MPs do not take up their seats, as part of the party’s refusal to recognize British sovereignty over Northern Ireland, given that it advocates for reuniting Northern Ireland with the Republic of Ireland in the south.

 The-CNN-Wire